-Greek and Roman Music, Greek Drama, Media Theory and History
+Greek and Roman Music, Greek Drama, Literary culture and materiality, Media Theory and History.

-Sean Gurd works at the intersection of aesthetics, media studies, and classical philology, with a special interest in music and sound culture.
-He is the author of three monographs: Iphigenias at Aulis: Textual Multiplicity, Radical Philology (Cornell University Press, 2006); Work in Progress: Literary Revision as Social Performance in Ancient Rome (Oxford University Press, 2012), and Dissonance: Auditory Aesthetics in Ancient Greece (Fordham University Press, 2016), and the editor of Philology and its Histories (Ohio State University Press, 2010).
+He is the author of four monographs: Iphigenias at Aulis: Textual Multiplicity, Radical Philology (Cornell University Press, 2006); Work in Progress: Literary Revision as Social Performance in Ancient Rome (Oxford University Press, 2012), Dissonance: Auditory Aesthetics in Ancient Greece (Fordham University Press, 2016), and The Origins of Music Theory in the Age of Plato (Bloomsbury, 2019).
+He has also edited Philology and its Histories (Ohio State University Press, 2010), and co-edited 'Pataphilology, an Irreader (Punctum, 2018).

-His current work includes a book about Plato and early Greek music theory (under contract with Bloomsbury; due to be delivered August 1, 2018), a volume on the cultural history of music in Antiquity, co-edited with Pauline LeVen (Bloomsbury), and articles on classical literature in contemporary poetry and music.
+His current work includes a book about the ethics of perception in music, rhetoric, and philosophy; a book about the New York area poet, translator, and performance artist Armand Schwerner; a volume on the cultural history of music in Antiquity, co-edited with Pauline LeVen, and articles on classical literature in contemporary poetry and music.

 Origins of Music in the Ancient World (CL_HUM 2500)